CitrusPollo/mkv-batch-set-flag/README.md

 ## What is this?
 This Python program automates the process of setting JPN audio and full ENG subtitles as default tracks for mkv files.

-## Why?
+## Requirements
+You need only two programs, `mkvmerge` and `mkvpropedit`.
+These are part of the [MKVToolNix](https://mkvtoolnix.download/) program bundle which can be downloaded [here](https://mkvtoolnix.download/downloads.html) as installer or portable.
+Available in various operating systems including Windows, Linux, and Mac.

+If you install MKVToolNix, add its directory to your environment path variable.
+Else if you download it as portable, just copy the executables `mkvmerge` and `mkvpropedit` in the same directory as the Python scripts.

+## Why do I need this?
-So you don't have to manually select your preferred audio and subtitle tracks for each video in your video player.
+If you run this script once, you won't ever have to manually select your preferred audio and subtitle tracks for each video in your video player.
 Some video players like VLC Media Player on Android don't support choosing a preferred language for audio and subtitles.

 ## How does it work?